Power System Dispatch with Marginal Degradation Cost of Battery Storage: Abstract

 \section{Abstract}

-Electrochemical energy storage (EES) is essential for the future smart grid.
-The inevitable cell degradation renders the EES lifetime volatile and highly dependent on EES dispatch, and thus incurs opportunity cost.
-This paper rigorously derives the marginal degradation cost of EES for power system dispatch.
-The derived optimal marginal degradation cost is time-variant to reflect the time value of money and the functionality fade of EES and takes the form of a constant value divided by a discount factor plus a term related to EES state of health.
+Battery storage is essential for the future smart grid.
+The inevitable cell degradation renders the battery lifetime volatile and highly dependent on battery dispatch, and thus incurs opportunity cost.
+This paper rigorously derives the marginal degradation cost of battery for power system dispatch.
+The derived optimal marginal degradation cost is time-variant to reflect the time value of money and the functionality fade of battery and takes the form of a constant value divided by a discount factor plus a term related to battery state of health.
 In case studies, we demonstrate the evolution of the optimal marginal costs of degradation that corresponds to the optimal long-term dispatch outcome.
 We also show that the optimal marginal cost of degradation depends on the marginal cost of generation in the grid.